Chirag-ahir/JAVA-All-Basic/README.md

 >What is Inheritance ?<br>

 Inheritance is a mechanism in which child class acquires the property of parenparent class.

 >What is Polymorphism ?<br>

 Polymorphism is the ability of an object to identify as more than one type.

 >What is Abstraction ? <br>

 Hiding internal details and showing functionality is known as abstraction.
 For example phone call, we don't know the internal processing.

+What is Abstract method ?<br>
+A method which is declared as abstract and does not have implementation is known as an abstract method.

 >What is Encapsulation ? <br>

 Binding code and data together into a single unit are known as encapsulation.

 What is Public static void main (String args[]) ?<br>